 Only Train with a Partner Who Is Your Size and Skill Level

 Training with a partner similar in size, strength, and skill level to you is beneficial for several reasons.
 For starters, it ensures that both partners can train safely.
-Second, it allows you to focus more effectively on specific skills and techniques.
+Second, it lets you focus more effectively on specific skills and techniques.

 For example, working on submission holds will be difficult if you train with someone much more potent than you.
 However, if your partner is too weak or inexperienced, they may be unable to provide adequate resistance.